til117/tictactoe/README.md

 # tictactoe
-A program that plays tic-tac-toe in a 4x4 board, (A.I. course KTH project)
+A program that plays tic-tac-toe in a 4x4 board, (A.I. course KTH project).
+It is written in C++

+# Description

 In this project, the goal is to implement a program that plays the game of Tic-Tac-Toe.
 The strategy allows the program to win (or not lose) as often as possible.
 A skeleton which generates a list of valid moves to choose from is provided.